LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 **2. Buy to Open a put contract for IBM at the best available current price**
 ```
-OptionTrade.exe -s IBM -y Put -r Market
+OptionTrade.exe -s IBM -y Put -p Market
 ```
-The command runs with symbol (-s), type (-y), and price type (-r) options.
+The command runs with symbol (-s), type (-y), and price type (-p) options.
 Therefore, it uses the first expiration date, strike price, and account retrieved from the REDIPlus API.
 For other options, the default values are used.

 ```
 Send an order with the following options:
 Symbol: IBM
 Quantity: 1
-Price: 0
-Stop Price:0
 Type: Put
 Date: Jul 27 '18
 Strike: 100.00